- What to Do After Your First Arrest in Springfield, Illinois

 Arraignment starts the process.
 It does not end it.

-Your Rights After an Arrest
+Your Constitutional Rights After an Arrest in Illinois and How to Use Them

 You have constitutional rights, including: